Thailand's influential ex-PM Thaksin eyes July return from exile | Politics

 His early investments strengthened a struggling side that went on to win six league titles under new owners.
 Prime minister from 2001 until his overthrow in 2006, Thaksin built a political empire by courting millions of disenfranchised working class voters with populist policies.

-But his family and business clique is bitterly opposed by some of Thailand's most powerful families and institutions, including the military.
+But his family and business clique is reviled by some of Thailand's most powerful families and institutions, including the military.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)